DavyNeat/Stock-Crypto_Predictor/README.md

-# Stock-Crypto_Predictor
+# Stock Predictor
-Machine learning project to predict stock price increase or decrease with different models.
+Machine learning project to predict stock price increase or decrease using LSTM and swish activation function.